 You may have a temptation to do something that you know is morally wrong.
 This could be anything to do with your work or personal relationships.
-Your dream may be telling you that you need to take a hard look at the decisions you make because they will effect those around you.
+Your dream may be telling you that you need to take a hard look at the decisions you make because they will affect those around you.

-Being Bitten by a Snake – If you dream that you are bitten by a snake it can indicate that you may have succumb to a negative influence in your life or have feelings of being a failure.
+Being Bitten by a Snake – If you dream that you are bitten by a snake it can indicate that you may have succumbed to a negative influence in your life or have feelings of being a failure.
 It may also indicate that you have suffered some loss of some kind in your life.

 Even though the snake in mysticism is intimately connected with the subconscious and the creative side, a snake symbol that indicates danger and betrayal may also be a completely legitimate Western dream, especially for those from an Abrahamic faith, as it reflects a symbol imbibed from childhood.

 Pay attention to the circumstances and especially the emotions surrounding the symbol of the snake, especially if you were raised in an Abrahamic faith, as it may symbolize either the creative urge or a lurking danger.
 However, when analyzing your dream, do not be quick to assume that the snake is evil.

 Regardless of your religious background, snake dreams are incredibly powerful and revealing about interior aspects of yourself.
 Even in yoga traditions, the Kundalini snake can be dangerous if uncontrolled.
 It is important to understand the snake and to examine what it is about in your own dream, rather than to simply translate it as a dream symbol.